Deepseek-APIs/deepseek-mpi/README.md

 - `--max-retries 5 --retry-delay-ms 750`
 - `--timeout 45` (seconds)
 - `--max-request-bytes 12288` guardrail for payload growth
+- `--max-output-tokens 1024` clamps completion tokens when using OpenAI/Anthropic providers
 - `--dry-run` skips HTTP calls but keeps MPI plumbing and logging
 - `--response-dir responses/` streams each chunk response into timestamp-free JSON files per rank
 - `deepseek_wrapper --np 4` opens a chat-style interface and shells out to `mpirun` for every prompt